Mzimagas/mzima-homes-rental-app/FINAL_SUCCESS_SUMMARY.md

 ## ✅ **MISSION ACCOMPLISHED!**

 Your excellent analysis led to the complete resolution of all issues.
-The Mzima Homes rental management application is now fully functional!
+The KodiRent application is now fully functional!

 ---